All Mac OS Versions up to 2024

 • Compatibility and Support: Tiger was the last version of Mac OS X to support the PowerPC G3 processors and the Classic Environment, a Mac OS 9 compatibility layer.
 It remained popular with Power Mac users and retro computing enthusiasts due to its wide software and hardware compatibility.

-Mac OS X 10.3 Panther (2003)
+Mac OS X 10.3 Panther (2003) arrow

 Mac OS X 10.3, known as “Panther,” is the fourth major release of macOS, Apple’s desktop and server operating system for Macintosh computers.
 Released on October 24, 2003, Panther was a significant update from its predecessor, Mac OS X 10.2 “Jaguar,” and was made available for $129 for a single user and $199 for a five-user family license.